 - Cook in full flame for 5 minutes and lower the flame.
 Cook in low flame for another 15 minutes.

-- Once the rice is cooked, remove the container for the flame, open the lid and tie the mouth of the container with a clean dry cloth.
+- Once the rice is cooked, turn off the flame and open the lid.
+Tie the mouth of the container with a clean dry cloth.

 - Put the lid over the cloth and keep it in that way for 5-10 minutes.

 - Open the lid and untie the cloth.
-Your sticky rice is ready to be served now.
+Your Biroin Bhat is ready to be served now.

 - 500 gms curry cut mutton (with bone)

 - 1 medium sized tomato

 - 3/4 cup (150 gms approx) full fat sour yogurt

 - 4-5 cinnamon (dalchini)